georchat/aavail-sales-forecaster/README.md

 # IBM AI Enterprise Workflow Capstone
 Solution for the IBM AI Enterprise Workflow Capstone project.

+First go to [https://github.com/aavail/ai-workflow-capstone](https://github.com/aavail/ai-workflow-capstone) to read the project description and deliverables.

 All commands are from this directory.

 ## Part 1